-Additionally, proficiency in a different language is a skill highly desirable for practicing physicians to allow them to communicate effectively with diverse patient populations.
-This skill is especially needed to address the needs of disadvantaged patient populations located in California's Central Valley.
+Additionally, proficiency in a language other than English is a skill highly desirable for practicing physicians to allow them to communicate effectively with diverse patient populations.
+This skill is especially important in addressing the needs of diverse patient populations located in California's Central Valley.
 Accordingly, an applicant's proficiency in a language other than English, demonstrated by the applicant's native language skills or by foreign language course work, is preferred by the COM but not required.